xdslproject/xdsl/docs/guides/mlir_interoperation.md

 ## Generating executables through MLIR

-As mentioned previously, xDSL can interoperate with MLIR as its backend.
+xDSL can interoperate with MLIR as its backend.
 As this requires an installation, and therefore a compilation, of a lot of the LLVM project and MLIR, this functonality is not distributed with xDSL by default.
 To actually leverage from this functionality, first clone and build MLIR.
 Please